PrakhyaVanaparthy/AWSProjects/README.md

 Need an AWS Account and also AWS CLI should we configured in your machine.

 ## PreRequisite
-Should have basic knowledge on JSON or YAML formatting.
+1.Should have basic knowledge on JSON or YAML formatting.
+2.Should know basic cli commands to create and update stacks.